DataBiosphere/toil/docs/running/amazon.rst

 ^^^^^^^^^^^^^^

 Toil can run on a heterogeneous cluster of both preemptable and non-preemptable nodes.
-Our preemptable node type can be set by using the ``--preemptableNodeType <>`` flag.
+A node type can be specified as preemptable by adding a spot bid to its entry in the list of node types provided with the ``--nodeTypes`` flag.
 While individual jobs can each explicitly specify whether or not they should be run on preemptable nodes via the boolean ``preemptable`` resource requirement, the ``--defaultPreemptable`` flag will allow jobs without a ``preemptable`` requirement to run on preemptable machines.

-We can set the maximum number of preemptable and non-preemptable nodes via the flags ``--maxNodes <>`` and ``--maxPreemptableNodes <>``.

 .. admonition:: Specify Preemptability Carefully

-    	Ensure that your choices for ``--maxNodes <>`` and ``--maxPreemptableNodes <>`` make sense for your workflow and won't cause it to hang - if the workflow requires preemptable nodes set ``--maxPreemptableNodes`` to some non-zero value and if any job requires non-preemptable nodes set ``--maxNodes`` to some non-zero value.
+	Ensure that your choices for ``--nodeTypes`` and ``--maxNodes <>`` make sense for your workflow and won't cause it to hang.
+You should make sure the provisioner is able to create nodes large enough to run the largest job in the workflow, and that non-preemptable node types are allowed if there are non-preemptable jobs in the workflow.

 Finally, the ``--preemptableCompensation`` flag can be used to handle cases where preemptable nodes may not be available but are required for your workflow.
+With this flag enabled, the autoscaler will attempt to compensate for a shortage of preemptable nodes of a certain type by creating non-preemptable nodes of that type, if non-preemptable nodes of that type were specified in ``--nodeTypes``.

 .. admonition:: Using Mesos with Toil on AWS